 Through this experience of questioning and the self-imposed sabbatical that followed, I came to believe that knowing “when” is about having the courage to tune in to your inner voice, trust it, and follow it.
 To make a courageous transition, consider these 5 tips:

 - Pay attention to the signs.
 When you sense burnout, boredom, or restlessness within yourself, move toward it, not away from it.
-Question it, listen, explore.
+Question it, listen, and explore.

 - Consult with mentors, advisors, or a coach.
 An outside-in perspective offers an invaluable process of reflection, goal-setting, and charting a course.